IIIF/api/source/auth/2.0/index.md

 <!-- status code as property of the probe, or of the response itself -->

-* The response status code is 401, and the response JSON-LD includes a `location` property.
+* The response status code is **401**, and the response JSON-LD includes a `location` property.
 This indicates that the user cannot see https://authentication.example.org/my-video.mp4, but they can see the resource at the URL indicated by `location`.
-This would give the user access to (for example) a degraded version of the resource immediately, and potentially allow them to go through a login process to access the full resource.
+This would give the user access to (for example) a degraded version of the resource immediately, and potentially allow them to go through a login process to access the full resource:

 ```json
 // 401